Master of Arts in Counseling: Online

 Who Will Teach You

-Northwestern University faculty who are practicing counselors teach classes for this degree, and enrich your learning through diverse interests and perspectives.
+Northwestern University faculty who are practicing counselors teach classes for this degree, and enrich your learning through a variety of interests and perspectives.
 Learners have the opportunity to connect with faculty during office hours and during class, building long-lasting relationships.

 What Degree You Will Earn